Naspwon/yolo/explanation.md

 1. Fork the repository from the original repository.
 2. Clone the repo: `git clone https://github.com/Naspwon/yolo.git`
 3. Create a .gitignore file to exclude unnecessary     files and directories from version control.
-4. Switched to main branch
-`git checkout 07000b7ad2e30a7fe4f03b3748bd544dcf28cf25`
-`git checkout -b main`
-`git push origin main`
-5. Added Dockerfile for the client to the repo:
+4. Added Dockerfile for the client to the repo:
 `git add client/Dockerfile`
 6. Add Dockerfile for the backend to the repo:
 `git add backend/dockerfile`